-Habitat: Midwest to West Coast; Badgers prefer open areas (including meadows, fields, prairies, deserts and farmland) where soil is loose and prey is accessible.
+Habitat: Midwest to West Coast; badgers prefer open areas (including meadows, fields, prairies, deserts and farmland) where soil is loose and prey is accessible.

-Livestock At Risk: Small lambs and poultry
+Livestock at Risk: Small lambs and poultry

 Protect Your Farm: Trapping or hunting are primary means of control.

-Livestock At Risk: Sheep, lambs, goats, cattle and poultry—particularly young, small and weak animals.
+Livestock at Risk: Sheep, lambs, goats, cattle and poultry—particularly young, small and weak animals

 Signs of Predation: Coyote footprints look like dog tracks, though more rectangular with the toes closer together.
-Coyotes usually kill their prey around dawn or dusk, which is when they’re most active, though they can hunt any time of day.
+These predators usually kill their prey around dawn or dusk, which is when they’re most active, though they can hunt any time of day.
 They often take down their prey by attacking the hindquarters and sides.
 The prey will also have bite marks on the neck, throat and top of the skull.
 Coyotes consume the organs and intestines of their kills.

-Protect Your Farm: Coyotes might not have the natural instinct to kill lifestock—it’s thought to be a learned behavior—so if you see a coyote near your farm but aren’t experiencing predation, keeping that coyote around can actually deter other, possibly more dangerous, coyotes from moving in.
+Protect Your Farm: Coyotes might not have the natural instinct to kill livestock—it’s thought to be a learned behavior—so if you see a coyote near your farm but aren’t experiencing predation, keeping that coyote around can actually deter other, possibly more dangerous, coyotes from moving in.
 These coyotes might be helping to control your rodent population, too.

-Livestock At Risk: Poultry and small and/or young livestock.
+Livestock at Risk: Poultry and small and/or young livestock

 Habitat: Black bears are found throughout the U.S., while brown bears (grizzly bears) are in Wyoming, Montana, Idaho, Washington, Alaska and Canada.
-Bears live mostly in forested areas, but they’re highly adaptable.
+These predators live mostly in forested areas, but they’re highly adaptable.
 The combination of increasing bear populations and decreasing bear habitat near growing urban and suburban areas means bear attacks on livestock are becoming more common.

-Livestock At Risk: Livestock of all kinds
+Livestock at Risk: Livestock of all kinds

 Signs of Predation: Bears have five toes, but the small fifth toe doesn’t always leave a track.
 Prints are long and resemble human feet.
-They kill their prey with force—biting and mauling as necessary to reach their goal.
-They’ll eat udders, organs and muscle, sometimes only leaving behind skin, bones, and the stomach or intestines.
+These predators kill their prey with force—biting and mauling as necessary to reach their goal.
+They’ll eat udders, organs and muscle, sometimes leaving behind only skin, bones, and the stomach or intestines.
 A bear might leave behind feces as a calling card near the kill and might move the prey to a more secluded spot.
 The presence of a bear can cause animals to stampede and run through fences.
 They generally don’t stop their show with just one kill, either, and they’re known for rooting through trash cans and bee hives, too.

 Habitat: Through most of the U.S., except the Rocky Mountains and Great Plains; they like open areas, wetlands and brushy fields.

-Livestock At Risk: Poultry and young livestock
+Livestock at Risk: Poultry and young livestock

 Signs of Predation: Fox prints are smaller than coyote and dog tracks, and they generally have a smaller stride.
-Foxes usually attack at night, targeting the throats of livestock but sometimes biting along the neck and back.
+These predators usually attack at night, targeting the throats of livestock but sometimes biting along the neck and back.
 They eat the viscera, nose and tongue of livestock, and the muscles of poultry.
 A fox will likely take away poultry and small animals to its den to feed its young.

 Protect Your Farm: Be sure wire-mesh fencing is secure, not leaving room for foxes to squeeze under.
-Guardian dogs and frightening devices can keep foxes out of livestock and poultry areas.
+Guardian dogs and frightening devices can keep these predators out of livestock and poultry areas.
 Hunting and trapping are common means of removal.
 Clean up other potential food sources, such as meat scraps in compost piles, pet food and fruit, to give foxes one less excuse to visit.

 There are many animals out there that want a piece of your livestock-farming action.
 Your state’s cooperative extension has information about livestock and poultry predators specific to your area.
 Work with neighboring farmers to identify and control problems, too, as a predator won’t stick to just one piece of property.